Stocks choppy with Michaels, Las Vegas Sands in focus

 Powered by

-Merck & Co. and Johnson & Johnson announced on Tuesday they would team up to manufacture the latter’s recently approved single-shot COVID-19 vaccine.
+This after Merck & Co. and Johnson & Johnson announced they would team up to manufacture the latter’s recently approved single-shot COVID-19 vaccine.
 The partnership comes after Johnson & Johnson agreed to supply 100 million doses by June, but had run into supply and material issues.

 |Ticker